Group Counseling

 • Weekly semester group – no drop-ins; group orientation required

-• Facilitators: Alex Julian, PhD and Kara Morgan
+• Facilitators: Alex Julian, PhD

 Obsessive Compulsive Disorder (OCD) can be an isolating and persistent mental health condition.
 Often our perceptions of OCD are based on stigmatized representations in media, which are rarely accurate (although Monk is quite entertaining).
 This group will provide members with education on the sources and perpetuating factors of OCD as well as strategies to manage and confront unwanted thoughts.
 Group will be interactive and collaborative, with leaders and members providing support to each other in the difficult process of reducing the control of OCD.
 [How to join]